Lipedema Symptoms: What To Look Out For

 Do you wish to make an appointment for lipedema treatment?
 Feel free to call our team via telephone or the website enquiry form to gain access to the free no-obligation appointment offered by our clinic.

 Please note Dr Lanzer always recommends getting a second opinion before having a surgical treatment for lipedema.
-It is also important to seek an experienced surgeon, who has experience with this kind of treatments.
+It is also important to seek an experienced surgeon, who has experience with this kind of treatment.
 If you have any questions about your treatment before it takes place, always make sure to ask your questions beforehand.
 By doing so, you are fully informed before having your treatment.